 - Signs indicating the location of the stairs are clearly visible from the entrance.

-- There are manual, heavy, double doors to enter and exit the stairwell on all floors.
+- There are manual, double doors which may be difficult to open to enter and exit the stairwell on all floors.

 - The floors which are accessible by stairs are 1,2,3,4,5,6,7,8.

 - There are 15+ steps between floors.